-- Click to connect the selected Profile. - Click to disconnect the selected Profile. - Click to delete the selected Profile. - Click to Create Profile or Create Schedule (page 243 & 246). - Q Click and enter text to search for a Profile. - Check the box next to a Profile and click the Connect or Disconnect icon to start/stop profile connections.
-Check the box next to a Schedule and click the Enable or Disable icon to enable/disable a schedule. - Appears on the Schedule page, click to enable the selected schedule. - Appears on the Schedule page, click to disable the selected schedule.
+- O Click to connect the selected Profile. - Ø Click to disconnect the selected Profile. - The click to delete the selected Profile. - Click to Create Profile or Create Schedule (page 243 & 246). - Q Click and enter text to search for a Profile. - Check the box next to a Profile and click the Connect or Disconnect icon to start/stop profile connections.
+Check the box next to a Schedule and click the Enable or Disable icon to enable/disable a schedule. - (M) Appears on the Schedule page, click to disable the selected schedule.